White Heat

-White Heat is a 1949 American film noir directed by Raoul Walsh and starring James Cagney, Virginia Mayo, Edmond O'Brien, Margaret Wycherly and Steve Cochran.
+White Heat is a 1949 American film noir, directed by Raoul Walsh.
+Its screenplay, written by Ivan Goff and Ben Roberts, is based on a story by Virginia Kellogg.
+The film stars James Cagney, Virginia Mayo, and Edmond O'Brien.

-Written by Ivan Goff and Ben Roberts, White Heat is based on a story by Virginia Kellogg, and is considered to be one of the best gangster movies of all time.
-In 2003, it was added to the National Film Registry as being "culturally, historically, or aesthetically significant" by the United States Library of Congress.
+White Heat is considered to be one of the best gangster films of all time.
+In 2003, White Heat was added to the National Film Registry as being "culturally, historically, or aesthetically significant" by the United States Library of Congress.

 Plot

 Arthur "Cody" Jarrett is a ruthless, psychotic criminal and leader of the Jarrett gang.
 Although married to Verna, he is overly attached to his equally crooked and determined mother, "Ma" Jarrett.

 Cody and his gang rob a mail train in the Sierra Nevada mountains, killing four members of the train's crew.
-While on the lam, Cody has a severe migraine, which Ma nurses him through.
-Afterward, Ma and Cody have a quick drink and toast, "Top of the world!", before rejoining the others.
+While on the lam, Cody has a severe migraine, through which Ma nurses him.
+Afterward, Ma and Cody have a quick drink and make a toast, "Top of the world!", before rejoining the others.
 The gang splits up.

+One gang member was severely scalded, though, during the attack by escaping steam from the locomotive.
+The gang had left the helpless man in their hiding place.
+His body puts the police on Cody's trail.

-Informants enable the authorities to close in on a motor court in Los Angeles where Cody, Verna, and Ma are holed up.
+Informants enable the authorities to close in on a motor court in Los Angeles, where Cody, Verna, and Ma are holed up.
 Cody shoots and wounds US Treasury investigator Philip Evans and makes his escape.
-He then puts his emergency scheme in motion: confess to a lesser crime committed by an associate in Springfield, Illinois, at the same time as the train job—a federal crime—thus providing him with a false alibi and assuring him a lesser sentence.
+He then puts his emergency scheme in motion - confess to a lesser crime committed by an associate in Springfield, Illinois, at the same time as the train job—a federal crime—thus providing him with a false alibi and assuring him a lesser sentence.
 He turns himself in and is sentenced to one to three years in state prison.
 Evans, however, plants undercover agent Hank Fallon (as "Vic Pardo") in Cody's cell.
-His task is to find the "Trader", a fence who launders stolen money for Cody.
+His task is to find the "Trader," a fence who launders stolen money for Cody.